White's

 White's is a gentlemen's club in St James's, London.
-Founded in 1693 as a hot chocolate shop in Mayfair, it is the oldest gentleman's club in London.
+Founded in 1693 as a hot chocolate shop in Mayfair, it is London's oldest club and therefore the oldest private members' club in the world.
 It moved to its current premises on St James's Street in 1778.

 Status

 White's is the oldest gentlemen's club in London, founded in 1693, and is considered by many to be the most exclusive private club in London.

-Notable current members include Charles III, and the Prince of Wales.
-Former British Prime Minister David Cameron, whose father Ian Cameron had been the club's chairman, was a member for fifteen years but resigned in 2008, over the club's declining to admit women.
+Notable current members include Charles III and the Prince of Wales.
+Former British prime minister David Cameron, whose father Ian Cameron was the club's chairman, was a member for fifteen years but resigned in 2008, over the club's declining to admit women.

-White's continues to maintain its tradition as an establishment exclusively for gentlemen; brief exceptions were made for the visits by Queen Elizabeth II in 1991 and 2016.
 White's is a member of the Association of London Clubs.

 In January 2018, calling themselves 'Women in Whites', a group of female protesters infiltrated the club to highlight its single-sex policy, one managing to gain entry by pretending to be a man.
-These persons were removed.
+They were removed.